Tomislav Mrčela: Club career

 Mrcela scored his first goal for Lokomotiva on debut in a 5–2 loss against HNK Hajduk Split.

 On 28 June 2016, Mrcela transferred to South Korean club Jeonnam Dragons.

 On 14 June 2018, Mrcela left Jeonnam Dragons to join Australian A-League club Perth Glory on a two-year deal.
 During his stay at the club, he won the A-League and contributed massively to the team's success.

 On 14 September 2021, Mrcela joined Indian Super League club SC East Bengal on a one-year deal.
 He scored his first goal for the club on 12 December in a 1–1 draw against Kerala Blasters.
 He was later replaced by Nepali defender Ananta Tamang as their sole AFC Quota.

 On 17 February 2022, he moved back to Australia signing with Western Sydney Wanderers until the end of the 2021–22 A-League Men season as an injury replacement player for captain Rhys Williams.
 After making 12 appearances, Mrcela signed a two-year contract extension with the club.

+Mrcela scored his first goal for the Wanderers on 15 October 2022 in a 1-0 win against Melbourne Victory.
+After helping the club to their first finals appearance in 6 years, Mrcela left the club to join Uzbek side Neftchi Fergana.